2023 AMC 10A Problems

 11.

-A square with area has a square with area inscribed in it.
-This creates smaller congruent right triangles.
-What is the ratio of the smaller leg to the larger leg in the shaded right triangle?
+A square of area is inscribed in a square of area creating four congruent triangles, as shown below.
+What is the ratio of the shorter leg to the longer leg in the shaded right triangle?

 Answer: C